© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Devil's Ditch, section extending 1200yds (1100m) through Little Tomlins Copse is a scheduled monument protected by Historic England under reference 1005879.
 View the official record →

-Devil's Ditch is a linear earthwork of Iron Age or Romano-British date situated in Little Tomlins Copse near Graffham in West Sussex.
+Devil's Ditch is a linear earthwork monument in Sussex, England, consisting of a substantial ditch with associated bank that runs through Little Tomlins Copse.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005879.

 Devil's Ditch, section extending 1200yds (1100m) through Little Tomlins Copse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005879.